 John Bennett, UW-Parkside

-Dr. John Bennett is the Academic Director for the Health Information Management and Technology program at the University of Wisconsin-Parkside.
+John Bennett, Ph.D., J.D. is the Academic Director for the Health Information Management and Technology program at the University of Wisconsin-Parkside.
 He is the advisor for all of the students in the program.
 John has been working with the HIMT program since its inception by teaching a course in disease and treatment.
+He has recently added to his teaching assignment a course in billing, coding and reimbursement.

 Natalie Betz, UW-Madison